 - Parties involved: Buyer who buys on credit and seller is involved in a collection letter.
 Seller writes this letter to the buyer for payment of dues.

 - Series of letter: Collection letters are written in a series.
-The series includes a remainder letter, inquiry letter, appeal and urgency letter, and warning letter.
+The series includes a remainder letter, inquiry letter, appeal and urgency letter, and warning letter regarding late payments.

-- Governing principle: The governing principle of the letter is to collect the dues by retaining the customers with the company.
+- Governing principle: The governing principle of the letter is debt collection that doesn’t interfere with retaining the customers with the company for continued business.

 - Referring the previous letter: When dunning letters are written in a series, every subsequent letter mentions the reference of an immediate earlier letter.
 This is to have a clear and good understanding of the debt in question.

 - Threat for legal action: The last letter of collection letter series warns the customer that the matter has been handed over to the lawyers for taking necessary legal action.
 Once the statute of limitations runs out, debt in business is handed over to debt lawyers to handle all debt matter issue.

 - Sent through registered post: The seller sends collection letter especially, the last letter of the series though registered with acknowledgment to avoid unnecessary delay, or missing of the letter or denial from the part of the customer.
 This is of sensitive nature and provides formal notice prior handing over to aggressive debt collector.
 It makes debt valid and keeps customers unavoidably notified.